Voljega/ExoDOSConverter/README.md

 a custom converter of the ExoDOS collection v5 to several EmulationStation and/or Linux based distributions format :
  - Recalbox
  - Batocera
+ - Retrobat
  - Retropie
  - OpenDingux (both SimpleMenu / Esoteric flavours) with mapping for RG350
- - MiSTer (in the future)
+ - MiSTer (in the works)

 ## ExoDOS

 https://www.retro-exo.com

-For those of you for which this name doesn't mean anything, ExoDOS Collection is a collection of DOS games and in my opinion the best one as it includes full, correct configuration for all games.
+ExoDOS Collection is a collection of DOS games and in my opinion the best one as it includes full, correct configuration for all games.
 It is based on Launchbox and Windows only though
-The collection is supported in its V5 full version only, V4 support has been dropped
+The collection is supported in its V5 full and lite versions only, V4 support has been dropped

-This tool is now compatible with both the full eXoDOS V5 version or the eXoDOS Lite version

 If you use Lite version, games you wish to convert will be downloaded on the fly if needed, using direct download from The Eye